p_7

 Images: Michael Walsh (unless indicated otherwise)

 Michael Walsh is a long-time Westmount resident.
 He is happily retired from nearly four decades in the field of higher education technology.
-A “professional student” by nature, his academic training, and publishing, include statistical methodology, mycology and animal psychology.
+A “professional student” by nature, his academic training, and publishing include statistical methodology, mycology and animal psychology.
 During this period, he was also an officer in the Canadian Armed Forces.
-Prior to moving to Montreal, he was contracted by the Ontario Ministry of Education evaluating bilingual primary and secondary school programs.
+Before moving to Montreal, he was contracted by the Ontario Ministry of Education to evaluate bilingual primary and secondary school programs.
 Today, he enjoys spending time with his (huge) Saint Bernard while discovering the city’s past and sharing stories of the majestic trees that grace the parks and streets.
 He can be contacted at michaelld2003@hotmail.com or through his blog Westmount Overlooked

 Very informative.